Vale of Leven on the Scottish Screen Archive Website and other Video

 The quality is not great but older members should see a few faces that they recognise in the close ups.
 Is that big Sid Pack wandering up the green?

-Note that the titling suggests that this was filmed in 1972 but having been a member back then myself it looks more like 1960 or perhaps before.
+Note that the titling suggests that this was filmed in 1972 but having been a member back then myself it looks more like the late 50s.
 In other words not long after the present clubhouse was built.
 View>